anaraujo/elixir-bootcamp/README.md

-# elixir-bootcamp
+# The Complete Elixir and Phoenix Bootcamp - Exercises

-Content learned at Elixir and Phoenix Bootcamp from Udemy.
+Content learned at the course "The Complete Elixir and Phoenix Bootcamp" from Udemy (https://www.udemy.com/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/).